jarun/ddgr/README.md

   -d, --debug           enable debugging

 omniprompt keys:
-  n, p                  fetch the next or previous set of search results index                 open the result corresponding to index in browser f                     jump to the first page o [index|range|a ...] open space-separated result indices, numeric ranges
-                        or all, in browser
-  O [index|range|a ...] like key 'o', but try to open in a GUI browser d keywords            new DDG search for 'keywords' with original options
+  n, p, f               fetch the next, prev or first set of search results index                 open the result corresponding to index in browser o [index|range|a ...] open space-separated result indices, ranges or all O [index|range|a ...] like key 'o', but try to open in a GUI browser d keywords            new DDG search for 'keywords' with original options
                         should be used to search omniprompt keys and indices q, ^D, double Enter   exit ddgr
   ?                     show omniprompt help
-  *                     other inputs issue a new search with original options
+  *                     other inputs are considered as new search keywords
 ```

 #### Configuration file